 Benefit from Service Learning

 Searching for innovative solutions to a spatial problem that will also strengthen the geospatial workforce?
-The Center for Geospatial Analytics invites organizations to participate in our educational mission by partnering with our Professional Master’s Degree in Geospatial Information Science and Technology (MGIST).
-We are constantly on the lookout for more ways to provide client-based, real-world learning experiences for our students through structured projects, internships and other avenues.
+Our Professional Master’s Degree in Geospatial Information Science and Technology (MGIST) has partnered with dozens of organizations to provide client-based, real-world learning experiences for our students through structured capstone projects and internships.
 Becoming a GIST learning partner means working with students to develop solutions in a collaborative problem-solving effort, leveraging the expertise of all involved.

 Partner with a Researcher

 Do you have a research project in mind and are looking for help to see it through?
 Connect with us to develop a research partnership with a Faculty Fellow, doctoral student and/or member of our leadership team.
-At the Center for Geospatial Analytics, we observe the world around us, model complex processes through space and time, and create new ways of visualizing and interacting with spatial data.
+At the Center for Geospatial Analytics, we pursue strategic research frontiers to push the boundaries of geospatial data science.
 We can help you achieve innovative, actionable strategies that address real-world problems.

 Options for research engagement include: